External GNSS Settings

 | Bluetooth BLE | BLE GNSS receivers that expose the Nordic UART Service (NUS).
 Tested with u-blox, Emlid, and ArduSimple. | Pro |

-USB serial and vendor companion apps (Eos Tools Pro, Trimble Mobile Manager, Zeno Connect, SXblue Toolbox) are Android-only and are not available on iOS.
+USB serial and vendor companion apps other than Trimble Mobile Manager (Eos Tools Pro, Zeno Connect, SXblue Toolbox) are Android-only and are not available on iOS.

 Currently whitelisted on iOS: